Revolutionized-IoT2/.github/profile/README.md

 ghcr.io/revolutionized-iot2/riot2-node:latest-arm64v8
 ```

-You can check the status by running command
+You can check the status of the node by running the command
 ```
 docker ps

 docker logs {containerid}
 ```

-Or you can access the logs in folder /app/Logs
+Alternatively, you can check the logs in folder /app/Logs

-### 4. Setting up UI
+### 4. Setting up the UI
 While the UI is not essential for running the system, it offers substantial assistance in creating rules and node configurations, eliminating the need for manual creation.
 Additionally, the UI features a dashboard, providing an intuitive interface for monitoring the system's status and activities.

 To set up the UI, you need to build (or pull) the UI container: